-Fascinating hike to Volcano eruption site followed by the Blue Lagoon
+Fascinating hike to the new eruption site at Meradalir followed by the Blue Lagoon

 Got Questions?
 Contact our agents

 Update 24/8 - The flow of new lava at Meradalir has ceased for the time being.